Californication (word): Causes

 Steven Malanga, a fellow at the Manhattan Institute for Policy Research, said that domestic migration from California is mainly driven by high housing costs and taxation rates in the state, citing polls with California residents on their desire to leave.
 Malanga suggested that migrants from California are likely to trend politically conservative, whereas liberals are less likely to want to leave the state.
+A New York Times Upshot analysis found that political partisanship, whether intentional or not, plays a powerful role when Americans uproot and find a new home.
+California has contributed to this trend by exporting Republicans en masse and more Republicans have moved out of California than any other state and made the states they moved to redder in the process especially Texas, Arizona, Florida and Nevada.